Dr Marion Roberts

 I enjoy working in a warm, collaborative manner with my clients.
 I see a wide range of clients across all ages and eating disorder presentations, including adults & adolescents with anorexia nervosa, bulimia nervosa, binge eating and/or body image concerns.
 I am passionate about recovery at any stage of the journey, with a particularly passion for early intervention: creating prompt access to specialist input for clients (& parents) with concerns around early forms of disordered eating, body confidence concerns, or those wanting freedom from diet culture.

 I have a strong background in clinical research, having completed a PhD (Psychological Medicine) in 2009 at the world renowned Section of Eating Disorders at the Maudsley Hospital in the UK (King’s College London).
 My specialist academic training allows my treatment approach with clients to be firmly grounded in the modalities that research tells us works best (evidence-based treatment), whilst also drawing from clinical experience and incorporating new & emerging knowledge or treatment approaches (evidence-informed practice).
 I began working clinically in New Zealand in 2015 at Thrive Eating Disorder Service residential & day program (now Tupu Ora).
 After 3 years working privately in Ponsonby, I started Nurture Psychology to expand availability of private psychological services for eating disorders, to pursue my passion for early intervention work, and to focus on training/supervision in best-practice treatment for eating disorders.
-This involves training Intern Psychologists, providing regular clinical supervision for our in-house psychology team, and providing both training and individual/group supervision/consultation to clinicians & teams working with eating disorders within both public & private settings across Aotearoa.
-I am proud to have supported 15 registered & intern psychologists to develop a specialisation in eating disorders through individual supervision pathways, contributing to the vision at Nurture Psychology to expand the specialist eating disorder workforce.
+This involves training Intern Psychologists, providing regular clinical supervision for our in-house registered psychology team, providing clinician training, and delivering invited community seminars/workshops on the prevention & community support of those with eating disorders.
+To date I have supported 15 psychologists to develop a specialisation in eating disorders through training & individual supervision-to-competency, contributing to the vision at Nurture Psychology of expanding the specialist eating disorder workforce.

-I am driven to help develop alternative treatment options for adolescent anorexia nervosa, and am currently working with Australian colleagues in developing the research base for Adolescent & Parent Treatment (APT).
+I am driven to help develop emerging, evidence-informed treatment options particularly for adolescent anorexia nervosa, and am currently working with Australian colleagues in developing the empirical base for Adolescent & Parent Treatment (APT).
 I also have an interest in the impact of neurocognition (thinking styles) on eating disorders.
 With my London colleagues, I have been involved in the development and trialing of Cognitive Remediation Therapy (CRT) for eating disorders.
 I provide training, supervision and case consultation for clinicians working with eating disorders (including APT/CRT/CBT-E & brief intervention for primary care) across public and private sectors.

 My academic/research profile can be found here.